Who We Are

 By having a centralized spreadsheet or piece of software that manages these edits, you can eliminate a large portion of feedback and make things easier for both the developer and the client.
 The more people that see the initial draft prior to it being delivered to the client, the more issues can be weeded out in advance.

-It keeps edits in a central location and makes teams more productive.
+It keeps edits in a central location and makes teams more productive

 Using a software or spreadsheet to manage the quality assurance process keeps everything centralized and helps avoid the issue of project managers or developers wasting time threading through a 75 e-mail string to find the feedback they need.
 This also allows multiple people to submit feedback without it becoming overwhelming.
 We do request in most cases that there be a single “final answer, Regis” contact to provide the edits so we can make sure we have the right information to execute edits and complete changes.